Ping-Technology-Labs-LTD/scrapemequickly/README.md

 ```

 ## FAQ's

+- **When do submissions close?**
+  Submissions close at 3:30PM UK on Sunday April 6th 2025.

+- **Need some help?**
+  Pop by our booth or @ us in the main Discord channel.
+We'll be available all Hackathon to answer questions but bare in mind, it's meant to be a challenge and we can't give everything away😉

 - **What is a Team ID?**
   A Team ID is the ID we have generated for your team [here](https://scrapemequickly.com/team).